 Alloplasty is a donor tendon transplant surgery.
 It avoids trauma to the donor site, but preservation reduces the strength of the material.

 Fresh injuries of the distal tibiofibular junction require osteosynthesis.
-Percutaneous techniques are applicable only in the first 2 months after injury.
+Percutaneous techniques are applicable only in the first two months after injury.
 But in the future, external fixation devices can complement the surgical treatment for ligament reconstruction, as they allow keeping the foot in a functionally advantageous position.

-The surgical access is made through a skin incision about 5 cm.
+The surgical access is made through a skin incision of about 5 cm.
 Doctors remove scars and remnants of the injured ankle ligaments.
 The second incision is made on the anterior-inner surface of the ankle and the lower third of the lower leg.
-The surgical needles are passed through two tibia bones and the normal ratio of the tibia bones at the joint level is restored with their help.
+The surgical needles are passed through two tibia bones, and the normal ratio of the tibia bones at the joint level is restored with their help.
 To restore the ligament over the ankle, bone canals are made.
 A tendon graft is passed through them.
 Its ends are stretched and sutured together.
 The sutures run along the inner surface of the tibia.

 After the open surgery, the patient requires rehabilitation, which lasts several months.

-After the period of rigid immobilization is over, orthoses of medium or light degree of fixation are used.
+After the period of rigid immobilization is over, orthoses of a medium or light degree of fixation are used.
 They allow performing movements and starting rehabilitation activities.

 The initial stage of recovery takes place in the same medical hospital where the patient received surgical treatment for the injury.
 Then he can continue treatment at a rehabilitation center.
 The main method of rehabilitation is therapeutic exercises.
-In Germany, exercises are selected individually for the patient, the results are monitored and the training program is adjusted every week.
+In Germany, exercises are selected individually for the patient, the results are monitored, and the training program is adjusted every week.

-Why is it worth undergoing treatment in Germany
+Why is it worth undergoing treatment in Germany?

-In case of the ankle ligament rupture, both fresh and old, you can contact one of the medical clinics in Germany.
-This country provides accurate diagnostic methods to detect ligament injuries, tibiofibular junction, ankle fractures and other components of the injury.
+In case of an ankle ligament rupture, both fresh and old, you can contact one of the medical clinics in Germany.
+This country provides accurate diagnostic methods to detect ligament injuries, tibiofibular junction, ankle fractures, and other components of the injury.
 Doctors perform ankle surgery to relieve pain and chronic ankle instability.
 After treatment, you will be able to play sports again.
 The risk of repeated ligament and ankle injuries is minimized.

 - experienced orthopedists specializing in sports medicine and traumatology, who have a high reputation throughout the world;